Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 To what extent is WHH making its work transparent?

-WHH's work is centred on transparency and quality, economical and targeted use of donations and verified information.
+WHH centers our work on transparency and quality, economical and targeted use of donations and verified information.
 For this reason, the German Central Institute for Social Issues (DZI) has awarded us the seal of approval for donations.

 Beyond this, we also attach great importance to economic efficiency and transparency.
-Our annual report shows in detail what all donations are used for and provides a direct insight into our work.
-As part of the "Transparent Civil Society Initiative," we disclose additional information, such as our complete Articles of Association, the names and functions of key decision-makers, our organisational structure and much more.
+Our annual report shows in detail what we use all donations for and provides a direct insight into our work.
+As part of the "Transparent Civil Society Initiative," we disclose additional information, such as our complete Articles of Association, the names and functions of key decision-makers, our organizational structure and much more.

 What information can be found in the management report?

-As an aid organisation, private donations and contributions to WHH are the indispensable basis for implementing its statutory mission – the fight against hunger and poverty.
+As an aid organization, private donations and contributions to WHH are indispensable for implementing its statutory mission – the fight against hunger and poverty.

-In order to ensure economically sustainable development, the Executive Board and the Board of Management of WHH have agreed on key figures that also enable the Board of Management to exercise targeted operational governance during the year.
+To ensure economically sustainable development, the Executive Board and the Board of Management of WHH have agreed on key figures enabling the Board of Management to exercise targeted operational governance during the year.

-The Management Report contains more detailed information on the general conditions and the economic development and performance of Deutsche Welthungerhilfe e.V.
+The Management Report contains more detailed information on the general conditions, economic development, and performance of Deutsche Welthungerhilfe e.V.

 Related content